Astrovisio/pisa-tutorials/app_tutorials/first_docker_README.md

 2. **Create a `.env` File**:

    This file should define the path to your local data directory.
-The data must be stored in a folder named astrodata.
+The data must be stored in a folder named astrodata: the overall path should look like /path/to/data/astrodata.
    Example `.env`:

    ```
-   VOLUME_SOURCE=/path/to/data/astrodata
+   VOLUME_SOURCE=/path/to/data
    ```

    > Docker mounts this folder as a volume, enabling the API to read your data and store its own objects within the same directory.